simonlindholm/asm-processor/README.md

 Pre-process .c files and post-process .o files to enable embedding MIPS assembly into IDO-compiled C.

+This repository contains both the original Python implementation and rewrite in Rust that is designed to be 1:1 behavorially equivalent with the existing Python version.

 ## Installation
 The simplest way to install asm-processor is via [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html): from anywhere, run `cargo install asm-processor`.
 The binary for the current architecture will be built and installed locally on the system.
 Projects can then just invoke `asm-processor` from any location, as long as the installation directory is in the system path.
 Alternatively, the binary can be built from source (`cargo build --release`) if the asm-processor repository is cloned.